Negotiations FAQ

 What does the Agreement cover?

-The Resident Physician Agreement is extensive, covering all aspects of Resident Physician training and employment concerning your pay, benefits, hours of work, leave of absences, vacation, on-call, and more.
+The Resident Physician Agreement is extensive covering all aspects of resident physician training and employment concerning pay, benefits, hours of work, leave of absences, vacation, on-call and more.

 How long does the Agreement last?
 What happens when it expires?

-The length of the Agreement is determined as part of the bargaining process.
-In the past, Agreements have typically been for three years to provide stability to the work environment of trainees.
+The length of the Agreement is determined as part of the negotiations process.
+In the past, Agreements have typically covered three years to provide stability to the work environment of trainees.

 Who makes up the PARA Negotiations Team?

-The Negotiation Team consists of up to five resident physicians (selected from the Negotiation Committee where at least one resident physician attends each bargaining session (whenever possible).
+The Negotiation Team consists of up to five resident physicians selected from the Negotiation Committee.
+The resident physicians are selected from across specialties and demographics to achieve the broadest perspective possible.
+Whenever possible, at least one resident physician attends each negotiation session.

-In addition to the resident physicians, the Negotiation Team includes PARA’s CEO who has acted as the Lead Negotiator on behalf of the Association.
+In addition to the resident physicians, the Negotiation Team includes PARA’s CEO, who acts as the Lead Negotiator on behalf of the Association.

-Negotiation priorities are determined based on resident physician feedback gathered through the Negotiations Survey.
-In this and all things, the PARA negotiation Committee, Assembly, and Executive Board are always working towards the best interest of PARA’s 1,700 diverse members.
+Negotiation priorities are determined based on resident physician feedback including information gathered through the Negotiations Survey.
+In this and all things, the PARA Negotiation Committee, Assembly and Executive Board are always working towards the best interest of PARA’s 1,700 diverse members.

-Member priorities for bargaining have remained consistent with the top concerns being compensation, call stipends/durations and benefits.
+Member priorities for negotiations have remained consistent through time with the top concerns being compensation, call stipends/durations and benefits.

-The length of bargaining depends on the issues that need to be discussed.
-If there are significant non-monetary issues then there is usually more bargaining sessions required.
+The length of negotiations depends on the issues that need to be discussed.
+If there are significant non-monetary issues, more sessions are usually required.

-Unlike a traditional collective agreement, Alberta’s Resident Physician Agreement’s rectification process is different.
-PARA is not a union – hence, the PARA Executive Board is responsible for the final approval of any Agreement.
+Alberta’s Resident Physician Agreement’s ratification process is different from a traditional collective agreement because PARA is not a union.
+After recommendation from the Negotiations Team, the PARA Executive Board is responsible for the final approval of any Agreement.

-As well, even though the three other parties to the Agreement act as one party representatives of AHS, U of A, and U of C all need to sign the Agreement.
+Though the three other parties to the Agreement (AHS, U of A, and U of C) act as one party during negotiations, all three parties need to sign the Agreement.

 What if an agreement isn’t reached?